MP Estate Planning UK

 We’ll walk you through what people mean by an “HMRC trust tax number” and why there are actually two possible references you might receive after registration.

 After you register on the Trust Registration Service (TRS), HMRC issues either a Unique Reference Number (URN) for non-taxable trusts or a Unique Taxpayer Reference (UTR) for taxable trusts.
-The reference helps identify the arrangement in official correspondence.
+The reference identifies the trust arrangement in all official correspondence with HMRC.

-This guide is for trustees and families in the UK who manage trusts as part of estate planning.
-We set clear expectations on timing: you get the reference only after TRS registration, not before.
+This guide is for trustees and families in England and Wales who manage trusts as part of their estate planning.
+We set clear expectations on timing: you receive the reference only after TRS registration is processed, not before.

 We’ll keep the steps practical and jargon-light.
-You will learn how the reference fits into day-to-day administration, what to watch for with Government Gateway access and identity matching, and why it matters not to misplace the HMRC letter.
+You’ll learn how the reference fits into day-to-day trust administration, what to watch for with Government Gateway access and identity matching, and why it matters that you don’t misplace the HMRC letter when it arrives.

 Key Takeaways

-• Registration on TRS triggers an official reference from HMRC.
+• Registration on the TRS triggers an official reference from HMRC — either a URN or a UTR.

-• Common hurdles: Government Gateway login and identity matching.
+• Common hurdles include Government Gateway login issues and identity details not matching the TRS record.

 What an HMRC trust tax number is and when you’ll receive it